-2. Wild horse and burro populations threaten healthy rangelands; populations continue to grow unchecked
+3. Wild horse and burro populations threaten healthy rangelands; populations continue to grow unchecked

 Wild horse and burro populations already exceed ecologically-based population objectives, and their populations continue to grow at 15-20% per year.
 Overpopulation of horses and burros threatens the health of public rangelands and negatively impacts several other uses of public rangelands.
+Under current conditions, the BLM gathers are no longer able to keep up with on-range population growth, further adding pressure to the already severely strained rangelands.

-3. BLM needs to improve management actions to ensure healthy rangelands for the future
+4. BLM and USFS need to increase gathers and removals to ensure healthy rangelands for the future

-BLM's current management paradigm does not work - it is not achieving the goal, and cannot achieve the goal.
+The current management paradigm of the federal agencies does not work - it is not achieving the goal, and cannot achieve the goal.
 Increasing gathers and removals is the only strategy that will achieve ecologically-sustainable population objectives within a reasonable amount of time.
+It is critical that large scale gathers are done that also include the gathering in areas immediately bordering HMAs.
 Scientifically-proven fertility control and other population growth suppressants should be utilized more robustly once appropriate management levels have been achieved.
+Current uses of fertility control need to be done in a more strategic way in order to increase effectiveness.
 Population growth suppressants cannot achieve appropriate management levels on their own.

-$\textbf{4.
-Congress needs to address policy barriers, conflicts, and challenges to enable improved management by BLM\\$
+5. Encourage Congress to address policy barriers, conflicts, and challenges to enable improved management